How to stay productive while working from home (in times of Covid-19)

-It sounds like a dream, however, many of us are so used to being told where to be, at what time, and specifics on what we’re doing that managing our own time and getting what we’re supposed to done on our own is a brand new learning curve.
+Working from home sounds like a dream come true in BAU times and the best solution in times of social isolation due to Covid-19.
+However, many of us are so used to being told where to be, at what time, and specifics on what we’re doing that managing our own time and getting what we’re supposed to done on our own is a brand new learning curve.

-Without a supervisor to keep accountability during remote work, it’s almost too easy to say “I’ll get to this later” and add something to your list of things you’ll get done “when you get the chance”.
-Now, often these tasks aren’t urgent, but they can add up.
+Without a supervisor to keep accountability while working from home, it’s almost too easy to say “I’ll get to this later” and add something to your list of things you’ll get done “when you get the chance”.
 Missing little details in projects, forgetting to communicate with everyone you need to as a remote worker, and leaving anything for the last minute is guaranteed to end up causing big problems down the line.
-So, set a rule for yourself: if it takes five or ten minutes or less, you do it right away.

-Stay away from the “list” mentality and schedule strict times to focus on individual projects.
-Keep your desktop clear of anything not related to that task during that time.
+Schedule strict times to focus on individual projects and keep your desktop clear of anything not related to that task during that time.
 A good method to break up your time is to fill time in between the blocks you dedicate to big tasks with the little 5–10 minute tasks like replying to a few emails or something personal like the laundry.
 Your day will feel more dynamic, productive, and focused.

 4. Build playlists for different jobs (if you listen to music while you work)

 One more quick tip for helping you compartmentalize your different tasks!
 What’s playing and the noise around you can have a strong influence on your mood and mental place for a task.
 Relaxing, simple, and minimal sounds are ideal for most people working on analytical tasks.
-Minimizing distracting sounds is best — don’t sit and people watch at the coffee shop.
+Minimizing distracting sounds is best.

 However, for brainstorming work, sometimes it’s best to have more upbeat music and a lot of visual stimulation.
 Optimizing your environment for what type of work you’re doing makes a massive difference in your productivity.

-5. Time Management — Know When To Clock Out.
-Optimize your remote work schedule
+5. Time Management — Know When To Clock Out

-One of the challenges of remote work is time management.
+One of the challenges of working from home is time management.
 There is no real “end of the day” but if you’re not careful, you will end up being in constant work mode.
 There will always be something else to do.
 In order to manage your time and set a work life balance, you’ll need to set time limits for yourself.

 It’s easy to take a break and prolong a task when there’s no “5pm” nearing.
 If you decide a task is “due” at 3pm, you’ll be motivated to sit down and get it done.
 A little pressure, even with creative work, for many of us helps us quite a bit.
 Without a deadline, you’ll finish tasks late and your flexible schedule will seem more exhausting rather than a luxury.

-Remote work is quickly becoming a norm for many employees, but getting it right is important to maintaining quality work.
-Optimizing your environment to create a productive remote work schedule is a must as a digital nomad.
-It’s a fun schedule to be on.
-Especially when you find what works out best for you and you’re at your most successful.
+Working from home has become a norm for many employees at least for now, but getting it right is important to maintaining quality work.
+Optimizing your environment to create a productive remote work schedule is a must.
 We hope these tips help!

-Check out Hibox as one the best tools for remote teams.
+Check out Hibox as one the best tools to stay productive while working from home.
 The all-in-one platform combines task management and internal chat so you’re always connected to your remote team members and collaboration comes effortlessly.